-Potatoes were eaten as part of around 10.14 billion meals made at home each year, which is an average of 3.3 meals a week for each member of the population.
+Fresh potatoes are eaten as part of around 5.8 billion meals made at home each year and a further 2.8 billion in-home meals include frozen potato products (Kantar Worldpanel Usage, 52 w/e 13 Sep 15).
 Consumption habits change and it is important to understand how potatoes are being eaten, and what are they mainly accompanying.

 Potato Consumer Report April 2015

 - Latest Kantar Usage data, (52 w/e December 2014), shows that in-home and carried out meal occasions has reduced year-on-year by 1.8%.
 In-home and carried out meals featuring potatoes has reduced by slightly less at 1.4%.